 The manipulation often results in an audible “pop,” as a chiropractor uses their hands to target a specific joint while applying a sudden controlled force to the body.

 The objective is to “retrain” the spine and surrounding muscles to adapt to a healthier state of functionality and increase mobility.

 Spinal mobilization (low force or gentle chiropractic techniques)- This approach uses a gentler method that doesn’t involve twisting of the body or a forceful thrust.

 Some conditions that may require a softer touch:

 - The patient’s size

 Adjunctive therapy- In addition to manipulation, many chiropractors will utilize adjunctive therapy, such as ice or heat or physical therapy modalities (such as electric stimulation or ultrasound) as part of an overall treatment plan.

 Back pain, neck pain, headaches, knee pain, hip pain, and even poor circulation in the extremities can all take a significant toll on your health.
 Seeking professional help from a trained chiropractor can drastically improve your overall health and bring the body back into balance.

-The doctors at Arrowhead Clinics Georgia and Tennessee locations specialize in helping patients who suffer from neck pain, lower back pain, headaches, knee pain, hip pain, pain that spreads to your hands, feet and ankles, and more.
+The doctors at Arrowhead Clinics Georgia and South Carolina locations specialize in helping patients who suffer from neck pain, lower back pain, headaches, knee pain, hip pain, pain that spreads to your hands, feet and ankles, and more.
 Our trained chiropractors will conduct a thorough examination and build a specialized treatment plan, including the best adjustment techniques for your healthy recovery.
 Call Now!
 800-961-PAIN (7246)